netidx/netidx-book/src/listener_check.md

 - publishers on different network segments that might share ip addresses can't use the same resolver server.
 - the resolver must be able to route back to every publisher, and also it must be able to actually connect.
+For example your firewall must allow connections both ways.